polymode/polymode/docs/concepts.md

 Host and inner chunks are configured through _objects_ derived from `pm-chunkmode` class and are generically referred to as "chunkmodes".
-These objects have named of the form `pm-host/NAME` and `pm-inner/NAME` and are grouped into `poly-host-modes` and `poly-inner-modes` customization groups respectively.
+These objects have named of the form `pm-host/NAME` and `pm-inner/NAME` and are grouped into `poly-hostmodes` and `poly-innermodes` customization groups respectively.
 During the initialization chunkmodes are cloned and stored in buffer local variable `pm/chunkmode.`